aklivity/zilla/README.md

  - AsyncAPI integration
  - Avro integration
  - OpenTelemetry integration
+ - Kubernetes integration

 Please let us know in the [Slack community][community-join] if you have additional suggestions.

+## Background
+Zilla is designed on the fundamental principle that _every data flow is a stream_, and that streams can be composed together to create efficient protocol transformation pipelines.
+This concept of a stream holds at both the network level for communication protocols and also at the application level for data processing.

+## FAQ
+1.
+2.
+3.

 ## Build from source
 ```bash